mher/flower/README.rst

 API
 ---

-Flower API enables to manage the cluster via REST api, call tasks and receive task events in real-time via WebSockets.
+Flower API enables to manage the cluster via REST API, call tasks and receive task events in real-time via WebSockets.

 For example you can restart worker's pool by: ::